 We are committed to providing the highest levels of customer care and with years of experience, our probate lawyers are perfectly placed to provide the right level of advice and support for you.
 We are friendly, empathetic and always available to lend a hand.
 You can expect prompt responses to all correspondence and detailed, simple-to-understand answers to any question you may have during the process.

-Among our talented team, Geoffrey Billington and Richard Smith are qualified members of STEP (the Society of Trust and Estate Practitioners).
+Among our talented team, Kelly Payne is a qualified member of STEP (the Society of Trust and Estate Practitioners).
 This is a vital qualification for legal professionals who specialise in wills, trusts, tax and probate matters.
-Geoffrey is also a member of the Bournemouth STEP Committee and holds a STEP Advanced Certificate in Advising Vulnerable Clients.

 We also have specialist experience providing legal advice and support to older people and vulnerable adults.
 Paul Smith is a member of Solicitors for the Elderly, an organisation that links individuals to clients who can support their needs.